Integration Joint Board

 The Public Bodies (Joint Working) (Membership and Procedures of Integration Joint Boards) (Scotland) Order 2014 (the Order) sets out requirements about the membership of an IJB.
 This includes minimum required membership, and provision for additional members to be appointed.

 The order explains that it is essential that IJBs include key people in the decision making processes to use their advice and experience.
 So IJB membership must include a representative who uses health or social care services, known as service user representative, and a carer representative who will represent unpaid carers.

-Could you engage with and gather views from people who use adult health and social care services?
+Could you represent the views of unpaid carers?
 If you think you have what it takes to represent their views find out how to become a representative.

 The board consists of five Aberdeenshire Councillors and five NHS Grampian Board members.
 There are also non-voting members of the board which include council and NHS officers as well as representatives from users of adult health and social care services, carers groups, trade unions and the third sector.

 IJB members are required to declare any outside interests, for example any other organisations they represent, if they have shares in companies, and if they have received any gifts in relation to their work on the board.

 The Aberdeenshire Councillors' register of interests are available to view:

 - Councillor Anne Stirling (chair)